overmindbots/core/Readme.md

 // logger.remove(logger.transports.Console);
 ```

-Now that we created our setup file, we need to tell jest to load this setup file before running any test, this will be achieved by adding the `setupTestFramworkScriptFile` config.
+Now that we created our setup file, we need to tell jest to load this setup file before running any test, this will be achieved by adding the `setupTestFrameworkScriptFile` config.

 **Example:**